rust-lang/rust/doc/tutorial.md

 ~~~~
 # let item = "salad";
-let price = if item == "salad" { 3.50 }
+let price = if item == "salad" {
+    3.50
-            else if item == "muffin" { 2.25 }
+} else if item == "muffin" {
+    2.25
-            else { 2.00 };
+} else {
+    2.00
+};
 ~~~~

 Both pieces of code are exactly equivalent—they assign a value to `price` depending on the condition that holds.
-Note that the semicolons are omitted from the second snippet.
+Note that the semicolons are omitted from the blocks in the second snippet.
 This is important; the lack of a semicolon after the last statement in a braced block gives the whole block the value of that last expression.

 Put another way, the semicolon in Rust *ignores the value of an expression*.
 Thus, if the branches of the `if` had looked like `{ 4; }`, the above example